eseidel/lolsim/README.md

 ## Limitations
 Many.
 Including at least:
  - Chamion/Item/Mastery/Rune lookups are case sensitive and expect names in Title Case.
- - Incomplete support for Runes and Masteries.
+ - Incomplete (and partially outdated) support for Runes and Masteries.
  - Very limited item support.
- - No support for abilities.
+ - Very limited abilities support.
  - Limited support for Buffs.
  - No CC.
  - No AOE or support for location or proximity.